 Rotary International, with its Zones and Districts, exists to support the 33,000 clubs around the world.
-The style and culture of a Rotary club can be almost anything the members wish as long as they follow the Guiding Principles.
+The style and culture of each Rotary club can be almost anything the members wish as long as they follow the Guiding Principles.
 The Guiding principles consist of the Object of Rotary, The 4-Way Test, and the Avenues of Service.
-Each club is free to develop its own culture and style of operation.
+In order to become more effective, Rotary has decided to concentrate its work on 7 Areas of Focus.

 These principles have been developed over the years to provide Rotarians with a strong, common purpose and direction.
 They serve as a foundation for our relationships with each other and the action we take in the world.
 It is because of these principles that members of the public know they trust the high ethical standards of every Rotarian — in community service, in business, and in their personal life.